tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Example in R

 To illustrate the estimation of a dynamic panel data model, we use an example adjusted from [Blundell & Bond (1998)](https://www.sciencedirect.com/science/article/pii/S0304407698000098?casa_token=dYWIhT8f8OMAAAAA:ABPXjapGCr7BAZKtJVamMFPhU2yvYbgDcnAd7Usvp6H2QqyxhJftVQQ9i-KXcfAg_qH8BbAs).
 We are interested in the impact of wages and capital stock on employment rates.
-As current employment rates are expected to depend on their values of the previous year, a dynamic model is more suitable.
+As current employment rates are expected to depend on the values of the previous year, a dynamic model is more suitable.
 The dataset consists of unbalanced panel data of 140 firms in the UK over the years 1976-1984.
 Specifically, the following model is estimated:

 $Emp_{it} = \beta_1 Emp_{i,t-1} + \beta_2 Wage_{it} + \beta_3 Wage_{i,t-1} + \beta_4 Cap_{it} + \beta_5 Cap_{i,t-1} + \mu_{i} + v_{it}$